Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 Why Won't My Dog Respond to Treats?

 Training a dog that is not motivated by food can be challenging at times.
-Fortunately, there are many other ways to train dogs other than with food.
+Fortunately, there are many other ways to train dogs if they aren't incentivized by food.
 Before exploring these venues though, it's important to understand why a dog is not interested in food in the first place.

-At times, there may be a health issue at play, or perhaps the treats have very little value to the dog.
+At times, there may be a health issue at play, or perhaps the treats you are using have very little value to the dog.
 Sometimes, behind a dog that is "not food motivated," is a dog owner who simply doesn't want to use food for training for one reason or another.
-Uncovering the underlying issue is most important.
+Uncovering the underlying issue is the most important first step.

-Occasionally, you may stumble upon the slightly odd case of a dog that prefers high-energy games and toys or social praise to food, but these dogs are generally a minority.
+Occasionally, you may stumble upon the slightly odd case of a dog that prefers high-energy games, toys, or social praise to food, but these dogs are generally a minority.

 - The Importance of Ruling Out Health Problems